SECAM: Comparison to PAL and NTSC

 SECAM differs significantly from the other colour systems by the way the colour difference signals are carried.
 In NTSC and PAL, each line carries colour difference signals encoded using quadrature amplitude modulation (QAM).
 To demodulate such a signal, knowledge of the phase of the carrier signal is needed.
 This information is sent along the video signal at the start of every scan line in the form of a short burst of the colour carrier itself, called a "colourburst".
 A phase error during QAM demodulation produces crosstalk between the colour difference signals.
 On NTSC this creates Hue and Saturation errors, manually corrected for with a "tint" control on the receiving TV set; while PAL only suffers from Saturation errors.
 SECAM is free of this problem.

 SECAM uses frequency modulation (FM) to encode chrominance information on the colour carrier, which does not require knowledge of the carrier phase to demodulate.
 However, the simple FM scheme used allows the transmission of only one signal, not the two required for colour.
 To address this, SECAM broadcasts $R-Y$ and $B-Y$ separately on alternating scan lines.
-To produce full color, the colour information on one scan line is briefly stored in an analogue delay line adjusted so the signal exits the delay at the precise start of the next line.
+To produce full colour, the colour information on one scan line is briefly stored in an analogue delay line adjusted so the signal exits the delay at the precise start of the next line.
 This allows the television to combine the $R-Y$ signal transmitted on one line with the $B-Y$ on the next and thereby produce a full colour gamut on every line.
 Because SECAM transmits only one chrominance component at a time, it is free of the colour artifacts ("dot crawl") present in NTSC and PAL that result from the combined transmission of colour difference signals.